-The training environment of PermafrostNet maximizes the research impact, job readiness and longer-term employability of its 60 graduate students, postdoctoral fellows and northern research assistants.
-Students and trainees will forge a broad network of connections and benefit from diverse experiences because PermafrostNet includes 11 universities and more than 40 partnering organisations throughout Canada and internationally.
+The training environment of NSERC PermafrostNet maximizes the research impact, professional development, career readiness and longer-term employability of its 60 graduate students, postdoctoral fellows and northern research assistants.
+Students and trainees will forge a broad network of connections and benefit from diverse experiences through the network of 11 universities and more than 40 partnering organisations throughout Canada and internationally.
 Our training environment will be respectful, diverse, equitable and inclusive.
-To see our regularly-updated list of opportunities click here.
+Through the network, trainees will have improved access to specialised training such as field safety, wilderness first aid, diversity awareness and high-performance computing.
+To see our regularly updated list of opportunities click here.

 Graduate students will be fully-funded for 12 months per year for full concentration on research and network activities and to reduce time to completion.
 This is important because the network training environment requires considerable time for interaction with other participants, for multi-disciplinary learning and the timely completion of outputs.
 Students and trainees are encouraged to engage with partners through internships, especially at northern locations, and the network will serve as a matchmaker.

 We will provide adequate mentorship to all students/trainees.
 In this, northern mentorship and mentorship for women are considered especially important.
 Each student will be supported by an advisory group having academics from at least two institutions and two collaborators and, if possible, comprising more than one gender and academic background as well as a northern resident.
 Group mentoring will create opportunities for informal relationships to grow beyond teacher-student interaction.
 Groups will have multiple mentors and learners, and focus on topics such as publishing and authorship, career advancement, research in northern communities as well as equity and diversity.